Safety equipment changes now apply

 Marine radios

-27 MHz marine radios do not perform as well as modern VHF marine radios and the monitored coverage by search and rescue organisations is significantly less than that of the VHF spectrum.
+27 MHz marine radios do not perform as well as VHF marine radios and the monitored coverage by search and rescue organisations is significantly less than that of the VHF spectrum.

 We encourage you to update your radio as soon as possible to ensure your safety on the water.